astrigac/VUT-FIT/README.md

 # VUT-FIT
-This is a compilation of my BUT FIT shool projects
+This repository serves as a compilation of my BUT FIT shool projects

+Purely for inpirational purposes.